3WebBox/world-data-repo/README.md

 select index of Dgera\WorldDataRepo\WorldDataRepoServiceProvider

-you will have migrations in database/migrations/WorldDataMigrations and seeders in seeders/WorldData.php models in Models and controllers to fetch data and routes in routes/world_data_route.php
+you will have migrations in database/migrations/WorldDataMigrations run php artisan migrate --path=database/migrations/WorldDataMigrations to create tables and seeders in seeders/WorldData.php
+For laravel < 8
+    move the seeders/WorldData.php to seeds/WorldData.php and remove the namespace and use File;

+php artisan db:seed --class=WorldData
+models in Models
+and controllers to fetch data
+and routes in routes/world_data_route.php